jbayer13/Numerical-Methods-Algorithms/Bisection/README.md

 ## Fall 2019
 This method usses bisection to find the roots of an equation.
 The inputs are the function, lower guess, upper guess, error estimate and max itterations.
+THis Function Outputs the root, the function value at the root, the error and the number of itterations